sherifhussien/chat-system/README.md

 $ docker-compose logs app
 ```
 This command will output all the logs since the container has been created, notice how you can now see that the nginx is load balancing on both app instances.

+## How to use

+First make sure you have postman app on your local machine to be able to construct requests and read responses easily.

+`localhost:4000` is the main entry to our api service.

+Following are the routes provided by our service, make sure to set the params and action of each request as stated

+### Application
+* `GET /applications` => gets the list of all applications
+* `POST /applications?name=app_name` => creates an app with the name app_name provided in the params
+* `PUT /applications/:token`  => updates an app

+### Chat
+* `GET /applications/:application_token/chats` => gets the list of all chats of a certain application
+* `POST /applications/:application_token/chats` => creates a chat for a certain application
+* `PUT /applications/:application_token/chats/:number`  => updates a chat of a certain application

+### Message
+* `GET /applications/:application_token/chats/:chat_number/messages` => gets the list of all messages of a certain chat and application
+* `POST /applications/:application_token/chats/:chat_number/messages` => creates a chat for a certain chat and application
+* `PUT /applications/:application_token/chats/:chat_number/messages/:number`  => updates a message of a certain chat and application